What Are Your Alternatives To Standard Savings Accounts?

 That’s right: A standard savings accounts will earn you around $2.50 per year on an account balance of $25,000.
 Would you subject your cash to that?

 The good news is, you don’t have to.
-There are better alternatives out there, and they can help you earn up to 20x times more than your average savings account.
+There are better alternatives out there.

 3 Alternatives to Standard Savings Accounts

-Your bank probably won’t tell you this, but if you do some quick Googling, you can find high-yield savings accounts— and their interest rates– pretty easily.
-High-yield savings accounts typically offer better yields than standard savings accounts.
+Your bank probably won’t tell you this, but if you do some quick Googling, you can find high-yield accounts—and their interest rates–pretty easily.
+High-yield accounts typically offer better yields than standard savings accounts.

 2. Certificates of Deposit